-Statements of Net Position - Total assets of DART exceeded total liabilities and deferred inflows of resources by \$2,207,304 and \$2,344,124 as of September 30, 2013 and 2012, respectively.
-The largest portion of this excess (62% in 2013 and 66% in 2012) was net investment in capital assets (capital assets less related outstanding debt).
+Statements of Net Position - Total assets and deferred outflows of resources of DART exceeded total liabilities by \$2,039,587 and \$2,185,147 as of September 30, 2014 and 2013, respectively.
+The largest portion of this excess (53% in 2014 and 60% in 2013) was net investment in capital assets (capital assets less related outstanding debt).
 DART uses these capital assets to provide public transportation services to customers and member jurisdictions; consequently, these assets are not available for future spending.
 Although DART's investments in capital assets are reported net of related debt, it should be noted that the resources needed to repay this debt must be obtained from other sources such as sales and use tax and farebox revenues, since the capital assets themselves cannot be used to liquidate these liabilities.